What type of installation is right for you?

 You can install Windows Admin Center on the following Windows operating systems:

-Gateway mode: Connect to the Windows Admin Center gateway from a client browser on a different machine (i.e.
+- In other scenarios: Connect to the Windows Admin Center gateway on a different machine from a client browser via its URL, e.g.,

 Installing Windows Admin Center on a Domain controller is not supported.
 Read more about Domain controller security best practices.